Omni-RRM: Advancing Omni Reward Modeling via Automatic Rubric-Grounded Preference Synthesis: Method

-To improve performance on ambiguous, low-contrast examples, we further refine Omni-RRM with Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseek}.
-For each input, we sample a group of $k$ rubric-grounded outputs from the current policy and compute a composite reward:
+\paragraph{Stage 2: Reinforcement Learning with GRPO.} SFT provides a schema-stable cold start so that RL updates can focus on improving low-margin preference discrimination rather than repairing output format \cite{guo2025deepseek,lu2025schemarl}.
+We then refine Omni-RRM with Group Relative Policy Optimization (GRPO), following the group-sampling and relative-advantage optimization recipe popularized in DeepSeek-R1-style training \cite{shao2024deepseek,guo2025deepseek}.
+For each input $(x,y_A,y_B)$, we sample a group of $k$ structured outputs and assign each output a bounded composite reward: